mohammadhosseinipour/LPR_EvaDB/README.md

   8. You can now specify the number of frames you want to be processed(for whole data only hit Enter!).
   9. if you are running `LPD_EvaDB.py`, you will see the detected plates and the program ends!
   10. If you are running `LPR_EvaDB.py`, you will see up to Three detected plates, by closing the showed figure, the program will enter the character recognition phase.
-  11. AT the end you will see a list of detected plates from the input.
+  11. At the end you will see a list of recognized plates.
 ### Result Examples:
 ![plates](./results/plates.png)
 ![plate_nums](./results/plate_nums.png)